annyhe/refocus-simple-lens/tutorial.md

 ## Troubleshooting
 No samples streaming in: make sure to configure the samples and subjects to be added in the http://localhost:3000/configForm.html.
 Refer to the `Stream Samples` section of this tutorial.

+Cannot read the length of undefiend in getIndexOfSubjectAndSample: are the subject datasets and aspect datasets loaded corrctly in main.js?
+If so, refresh the page on http://localhost:3000 and the error should go away.

 ## Extras
 ### Build and deploy